DGretta/Music/modular/earthquaker_devices_afterneath_guide.md

 ---

+## Historical Context

+**Pedal-to-Modular Innovation:** EarthQuaker Devices' transition of the Afterneath pedal into Eurorack format represents a significant bridge between guitar effects and modular synthesis.
+The unique "Drag" parameter, originally developed for the pedal format, proved that guitar effect innovations could translate into powerful modular synthesis tools.

+**Algorithmic Innovation:** The Afterneath's approach to reverb processing - particularly the delay line separation via the Drag control - challenged conventional reverb design by making the internal structure manipulable in real-time.
+This educational transparency of reverb mechanics influenced how modular musicians understand and control spatial effects.

+**CV Integration Significance:** By adding comprehensive CV control to every parameter, EQD demonstrated how traditional effects could become dynamic, evolving instruments rather than static processors, establishing a template for effects-as-instruments in modular synthesis.

+---

 ## Quick Start: Get Your First Otherworldly Reverb Working in 5 Minutes

 **What is Afterneath?** A 16HP digital reverb module that sounds like "a wizard in a cave" - featuring the unique **Drag** parameter that separates delay lines for stuttering, warped effects, plus 9 operational modes, extensive CV control, and self-oscillation capabilities.